 There are basically three stages during the hike – green, yellow and white.
 If you’re not visiting during the winter, then forget about the last one.

 In the first part, you’ll find yourself hiking at a warmer temperature, I wouldn’t recommend putting on your jacket just yet.
 Green grasses are covering the ground, brown poo is everywhere.

 For the second part, you’ll stop seeing green plants, instead, you’ll find plenty of yellowish shrubs surrounding you.
-On winter, you might find a layer of ice coating them.
+In winter, you might find a layer of ice coating them.

 It’ll take around 2 hours to reach the peak through the zig-zag track.
-It’s steep all the way up, great day to challenge your fitness!
+It’s steep all the way up, and a great day to challenge your fitness!